What Is a Sublease Agreement?

 A sublease agreement is a legally binding contract between an existing tenant (the “over-tenant or sublessor”) of an apartment and a new tenant (the “under-tenant” or “sublessee”), who wishes to rent out the apartment prior to the expiration of the existing lease agreement.
 The sublease agreement will typically reference the lease agreement between the existing tenant and the landlord (the “master lease”).

-While most lease agreements require that the tenant of record obtain the landlord’s approval before subleasing their apartment, some lease agreement explicitly say that the tenant is not allowed to sublet.
+The first step to sublease your apartment is to read through your lease.
+While most lease agreements require that the tenant of record obtain the landlord’s approval before subleasing their apartment, some lease agreements explicitly say that the tenant is not allowed to sublet.

 Pursuant to New York Law, your landlord is required to provide you with a reasonable explanation for denying your request (e.g., your proposed sublet has poor credit or not enough income).
 Your landlord has 30 days to approve or reject your proposed sublet.
 If the landlord does not respond, that is legally viewed as an approval.